area73/finantial-portfolio/03-RUN-PROJECT.md

 This will run vitest in watch mode

-### component test
+### Component test

 Here we will test any component useful and that has a visual representation These test have been made with cypress but with component view (not e2e).

-My approach for these test is to do them along with visual regression test because in most of the cases you can fulfill all your asetions requirements with a single snapshot You can see more comment about these matter on this test:
+My approach for these test is to do them along with **visual regression test** because in most of the cases you can fulfill all your assertions requirements with a single snapshot You can see more comment about these matter on this test:

 **src/components/charts/DonutChart.cy.tsx**